blockchain-lab-um/ssi-snap-docs/docs/get_started.md

 ### Implementing the Snap in a dApp

 For snap to work, users will have to install it and connect to the dApp.
 Once user connects MetaMask to the dApp, dApp can request a list of installed snaps.
-If SSI Snap is not installed user can be requested to install it.
+If SSI Snap is not installed user can be requested to install it .

 To `install` the SSI Snap: